 UPDATE; Over the next month my family is moving across the country to a new home.
 Please enjoy a variety of guest articles from top notch bloggers and sponsors.
 Also, catch up with earlier favorites from Barbara Friedberg Personal Finance.

 For a quick overview of Investing Strategies, pick up my FREE eBook; 20 Minute Guide to Investing (top right of the page).
-If you like what you’re reading, sign up for my RSS feed or email subscription and follow me on twitter so you get the word immediately.
+If you like what you’re reading, sign up for an email subscription and follow me on twitter so you get the word immediately.

 Aren’t Credit and Debit Cards the Same?

 Credit and debit cards seem, on the surface at least, much like each other.
 In fact there are several important differences worth exploring that might save you money.